THREAD-3-2/elec_mech_beam/docs/ibvp.rst

 with :math:`\Omega^m (\mathbf{F})` referring to the purely mechanical behavior, :math:`\Omega^{\rm em}(\mathbf{F}, \mathbf{E}^e)` referring
 to the electomechanical coupling and :math:`\Omega^e( \mathbf{E}^e)` referring to the pure electric behavior.

-The strain energy density applied in continuum electromechanics is given by
+A widely used strain energy density for dielectric elastomer is given by

 .. math::